canonical/cloud-init/doc/rtd/reference/breaking_changes.rst

 datasource in cloud-init.
 Prior to 23.2, this only optionally selected the ``NoCloud`` datasource.

-Anyone that previously had a matching ``ds=nocloud*`` in their kernel commandline that did not want to use the ``NoCloud`` datasource may experience broken behavior as a result of this change.
+Anyone that previously had a matching ``ds=nocloud*`` in their kernel command line that did not want to use the ``NoCloud`` datasource may experience broken behavior as a result of this change.

 Workarounds include updating the kernel commandline and optionally configuring a ``datasource_list`` in ``/etc/cloud/cloud.cfg.d/*.cfg``.